Coherently synchronized oscillations in many-body localization

 where $\sigma_i^z(0)|\psi_0\rangle = s_i^z|\psi_0\rangle, c_n = \langle\psi_0|\phi_n\rangle, (\sigma_i^z)_{mn} = \langle \phi_m | \sigma_i^z |\phi_n\rangle$, and $|\phi_n\rangle$ is the many-body eigenstate.
 Since $\mathcal S_i (\omega)$ is sharply peaked for a specific disorder realization in the localized regime, we choose the median frequency as the oscillating frequency of spin $i$.

 Fig.~\ref{fig:freq} shows the numerical results of all $\omega_i(\Delta)$ for two initial states.
 The sudden coalescence of the spin frequencies at some $\Delta$ into one frequency implies the synchronization between different spins, and the threshold interaction is $\Delta \approx \omega_i$ as predicted.
-The small-$\Delta$ behavior is largely independent of the initial states, and the theoretical value of the synchronized frequency in Eq.~\ref{eq:omega_sync} agrees with the numerics remarkably well.
+The small-$\Delta$ behavior is largely independent of the initial states, and the theoretical value of the synchronized frequency in Eq.~\ref{eq:omega_sync} agrees with the numerics remarkably well, implying that the system at $W=4$ is localized enough for the theory to hold, although $W$ is only slightly larger than the reported critical value $W_c \sim 3.5$.
 The value of $\Delta$ where the theory becomes inaccurate, and the synchronized frequency beyond this value, are dependent on the initial state, but the spins are still mostly synchronized.
 The fact that the spin at the midpoint of the chain may be unsynchronized is also expected, since $H_{\rm cp}$ cannot be treated as a perturbation.
 Note that no disorder averaging is needed, and the theory holds for different disorders and initial state realizations as long as the disorder strength is large, as we tested numerically.

 The other direct numerical verification, as we point out in the theory, is the infinite time average of the spin-spin correlation

 which is also a synchronization measure.
 For two unsynchronized spins, the direction of spins is uncorrelated, so that the correlation is $\overline C_{ij} \rightarrow 0$; for two completely synchronized spins, they are either aligned or anti-aligned, thus the correlation is $\overline C_{ij} \rightarrow \pm 1$.